getsolus/help-center-docs/hardware/printer-compatibility/en.md

 Should your printer not be on this list you can request your Printer here for inclusion [here](https://dev.solus-project.com/T83)

+### Canon

+Some Canon printers requires you to install the `canon-ufriilt-common` package.

+### Dymo

+DYMO label makers & printers need the `dymo-cups-drivers` package to be installed.

 ### Epson

-**Some Epson printers will only work if you install the `epson-inkjet-printer-escpr` package.**
+Some Epson printers will only work if you install the `epson-inkjet-printer-escpr` package.

 - Epson SX-125
 - Epson XP-540

 ### HP

-**If you own an HP printer you should install the `hplip` package in order to get your device working.**
+If you own an HP printer you should install the `hplip` package in order to get your device working.